alexdgibson/cc_website/content/blog/patient-paper/index.md

 categories:
 date: "2026-05-06"
 draft: false
 excerpt: What you do as researchers and clinician’s matters, and it matters to the patients.
-When planning your next study, it’s worth the time to reflect on the motivation and justification.
+When planning your next study, it’s worth the time to reflect on the motivation and justification and output.
 layout: single
 subtitle:
 title: For The Patient or The Paper?